hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216532v1-from-personalization-to-prejudice-bias-and-discrimination-in-memory-.md

 ---
 layout: default
-title: From Personalization to Prejudice: Bias and Discrimination in Memory-Enhanced AI Agents for Recruitment
+title: "From Personalization to Prejudice: Bias and Discrimination in Memory-Enhanced AI Agents for Recruitment"
 ---

 # From Personalization to Prejudice: Bias and Discrimination in Memory-Enhanced AI Agents for Recruitment